What makes a good email popup? That’s a question many marketers have. And if you’re reading this, I’m assuming you’re looking for the answer, too.

 The reality is, email popup best practices goes beyond which colors to use or discount size.
 If you want to turn website visitors into relevant leads, you need to go beyond that.

-In this post, I’ll share 9 email popup best practices you can follow to increase your on-page conversion rate … without hurting your on-site user experience.
+In this post, I’ll share 9 email popup best practices you can follow to increase your onsite conversions without hurting the user experience.

 Table of Contents